ovh/docs/pages/bare_metal_cloud/dedicated_servers/3az/guide.en-gb.md

 ### Region Selection Tips
 For optimal performance, a region should be selected closest to its users.
 For global availability, services should be spread across multiple regions.
 The 3-AZ Region is ideal for customers seeking the highest resilience and should be used to build multi-AZ application designs.

-You can list your clusters here with a new tab in the interface:
+You can list your clusters here with a new tab in the interface (the servers are represented in the list underlying a cluster comprising 3 nodes):

 ![left_menu](images/01-20240513-blur.png)